 The establishment of apicobasal and planar cell polarity (PCP) in the embryonic ectoderm

-We have established the involvement of apical-basal and planar cell polarity proteins in cell fate determination during epidermal differentiation, neurogenesis and neural crest development, using mouse, human and Xenopus progenitor models (Dollar et al., 2005; Ossipova et al., 2009; Lake and Sokol, 2009).
+We have shown the involvement of apical-basal and planar cell polarity proteins in cell fate determination during epidermal differentiation, neurogenesis and neural crest development, using mouse, human and Xenopus progenitor models (Dollar et al., 2005; Ossipova et al., 2009; Lake and Sokol, 2009).
 We have recently shown that Wnt proteins can direct PCP in the vertebrate neural plate (Chu and Sokol, 2016).
 These studies provided insights into asymmetric neural progenitor divisions during neurogenesis, multiciliated cell differentiation in the epidermis and mechanistically connected PAR, Notch and Wnt signaling to PCP.

-Planar cell polarity is presumed essential for neural tube folding.
+Planar cell polarity is essential for neural tube folding.
 We have established a new model for neural plate PCP along the anteroposterior axis and found that this polarity requires both Wnt and Myosin II/ROCK signaling.
 We have also characterized a new mediolateral axis of PCP that is likely involved in the regulation of apical constriction in the neural plate.
 Our results suggest the involvement of PCP proteins in radial cell intercalations during neural plate closure (Ossipova et al., 2014, 2015; Sokol, 2016).